MicrosoftDocs/visualstudio-docs/docs/vsto/custom-document-properties-overview.md

 ## \_AssemblyLocation

 This property contains a string that provides details about the deployment manifest for the customization.
-For more information about manifests, see [Application and Deployment Manifests in Office Solutions](../vsto/application-and-deployment-manifests-in-office-solutions.md).
+For more information about manifests, see [Application and deployment manifests in Office solutions](../vsto/application-and-deployment-manifests-in-office-solutions.md).

  The_AssemblyLocation property value can have different formats, depending on how the solution is deployed: